optimistic people are good at dealing with debts

 The point I am trying to make here should be fairly obvious: today's political labels have a long and interesting history of being applied to bizarrely different (not to mention incompatible) belief systems.
 The British Conservative party today is very (radically) different in ideology from the Conservative party under Harold Macmillan in the 1950s; meanwhile, if we look to Australia, the main right-wing party are the Liberals and the Labour Party is barely a whisker to their left (indeed, any English-speaking nation that has a Labour Party today has one that is way more committed to doctrinaire corporate capitalism in the American model than its supporters in the 1970s would have imagined possible).

+The labels remain, but the underlying ideology drifts and mutates surprisingly fast, when viewed over a time scale of decades.
 In my next novel (the one I'm going to write for publication in 2014), I'm planning on tackling the future of politics circa 2030-2040.
 Today's front-rank politicians, aged 45-70 and children of the Boomer generation and their immediate predecessors and successors, will be elderly and retired or dead by that time; the pre-occupations of politics will revolve around the issues and preoccupations of Generation X and Generation Y, those born between 1965-1985, and 1986-2000.
 Meanwhile, although political allegiances firm up in the late teens to twenties, people seem more inclined to vote as they mature; so those same Gen-Xers are going to be the heaviest-hitting demographic in the voting population in, for example, the USA or the UK.
 These generations barely remember the Cold War and the bipolar superpower era at the end of the 20th century.
 Rather, they've grown up surrounded by the wreckage created by the baby boomers.

 These are our most popular posts: optimistic people are good at dealing with debts